mvinturis/composite-design-pattern/README.md

 LoopAnimation class
 -------------------

-The LoopAnimation class runs an Animation instances in a loop.
+The LoopAnimation class runs an Animation instance in a loop.

 EngineSimulation class